 Quick Tips to Avoid Delays

-- Use online or phone options when possible for faster processing
+- Use online or phone options for faster processing

-- Double-check that your personal details match your documents
+- Make sure your details match your documents

 Important Notes

-- Removing a fraud alert with Equifax does not remove it from Experian or TransUnion
+- Removing an alert with one bureau does not remove it from others

-- You must contact each bureau separately to complete the process
+- You must contact all three bureaus separately

-- The same basic process applies to active duty alerts
+- The process is the same for active duty alerts

 If You Suspect Identity Theft